skip to content

 Iona Hine returned to the Divinity Faculty in 2021, having completed an undergraduate Theology degree twenty years earlier.
 Outside academia, Iona has worked for the Church of England (as Mail Order & Web Manager of Church House Bookshop) and in secondary education (PGCE Religious Studies, Roehampton 2007).
 Iona's PhD, a study of early modern bible translation focused on the book of Ruth, was undertaken at the University of Sheffield, UK in 2014.
 A related article, 'Modelled on Zurich: a fresh study of Miles Coverdale's 1535 bible', won the 2021 Fredson Bowers Memorial Prize for outstanding textual scholarship.
 At Sheffield, Iona has worked as a research associate in Digital Humanities, most recently producing a free open access digital edition of H.W.
 Cassirer's collected works (cassirer.org, 2021).
 Iona has a track record of supporting impactful research and a specialism in public engagement, inputting to REF case studies in 2014 and 2021.
 Contributions to teaching in History and English at Sheffield led to Iona's recognition as a Fellow of the Higher Education Academy.
 Iona also has an MA in Jewish-Christian Relations (CJCR/APU, 2003).

 Anastasia Badder joined the Faculty of Divinity in July 2022, as a Research Associate affiliated with Cambridge Interfaith Programme.
-She recently completed a postdoctoral post at the University of Luxembourg.
-Her work ethnographically explores contemporary Jewish lives and languages in Europe.
-Some of her recent research investigates the intersections of multilingual literacies, religion, and modernity through the lens of a Talmud Torah school in Luxembourg.
+She provides grantwriting support to Professor Özyürek and colleagues, as well as leading work in the domain of religious education, and developing new research and networks on topics including religious language and materialities.
+In 2023, she has also taken on responsibility for the research element of the project Water efficiency in faith and diverse communities.
+Prior to Cambridge, Anastasia was based at the University of Luxembourg and she maintains active connections with researchers there.
+Her core research ethnographically explores contemporary Jewish lives and languages in Europe.
 She holds a BA in Anthropology from Barnard College, an MA in Anthropology from the University of Auckland, and a PhD in Educational Sciences from the University of Luxembourg.

 Management Committee